JanPoonthong/twitch_notify/README.md

 # Notify twitch stream

-This bot can notify you with any twitch streamer with sound.
+This bot can notify you with any twitch streamer with a sound.

 To change the streamer, just change their username on line 8 `?user_login=<username>`